freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/telephone-number-validator.md

 ---

 ## Description

 <section id='description'>

-Return <code>true</code> if the passed string looks like a valid US phone number.
+Return `true` if the passed string looks like a valid US phone number.

 The user may fill out the form field any way they choose as long as it has the format of a valid US number.
 The following are examples of valid formats for US numbers (refer to the tests below for other variants):

 <blockquote>555-555-5555<br>(555)555-5555<br>(555) 555-5555<br>555 555 5555<br>5555555555<br>1 555 555 5555</blockquote>

-For this challenge you will be presented with a string such as <code>800-692-7753</code> or <code>8oo-six427676;laskdjf</code>.
+For this challenge you will be presented with a string such as `800-692-7753` or `8oo-six427676;laskdjf`.
 Your job is to validate or reject the US phone number based on any combination of the formats provided above.
 The area code is required.
-If the country code is provided, you must confirm that the country code is <code>1</code>.
-Return <code>true</code> if the string is a valid US phone number; otherwise return <code>false</code>.
+If the country code is provided, you must confirm that the country code is `1`.
+Return `true` if the string is a valid US phone number; otherwise return `false`.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml